Arabic and Russian A BA

 Study abroad and work placements

-You’ll study at an institute such as the Arabic Language Institute in Fes (ALIF), Morocco, or Jordan Language Academy, and you’ll also spend a year studying Russian language and culture in a Russian-speaking country.
+In this five-year course, you’ll spend two years abroad, in year two and year three.
+For the Arabic year abroad, you’ll study at an institute such as the Arabic Language Institute in Fes (ALIF), Morocco, or Jordan Language Academy in Amman.
+You’ll also spend a year taking an intensive Russian language course in a Russian-speaking country.